TABConf/2023.tabconf.com/ctb.md

 layout: default
 ---

-# CTB Challenge (Capture the Bitcoin)
+# Capture the Bitcoin Challenge (CTB)

-TABConf 2023 will mark the 3rd year of the CTB (capture the Bitcoin) challenege.
+TABConf 2023 will mark the 3rd year of the CTB challenege.
 The CTB is a scavenger-hunt that is held during the conference.
 This scavenger hunt will test your knowledge of Bitcoin & challenge you to think outside the box.

 What is the goal?